-In this chapter, the author proposes to give a broad survey of relevant legal and regulatory aspects for initial public offerings of equity securities in Brazil.
+This chapter will provide a broad survey of relevant legal and regulatory aspects for IPOs of equity securities in Brazil.

 A public offering of securities distributed in Brazil requires registration with the CVM of the issuer as a public company and the offering itself.
 Under Brazilian securities laws, the securities themselves are not subject to registration.

-IPOs of securities in Brazil are primarily regulated by Law No. 6,404, dated 15 December 1976, as amended (the Corporate Law); the Brazilian Capital Markets Law; and regulations issued by the CVM, particularly CVM Rule No. 400, dated 29 December 2003, as amended (CVM Rule 400) and CVM Rule No. 480, dated 7 December 2009, as amended (CVM Rule 480).
-CVM Rule No. 476, dated 16 January 2009, regulates public offerings of securities with selling efforts restricted to professional investors, which in theory may apply to IPOs, but in practice is mostly used to allow issuers to quickly market follow-on offerings.
+IPOs of securities in Brazil are primarily regulated by Law No. 6,404, dated 15 December 1976, as amended (the Corporate Law); the Capital Markets Law; and regulations issued by the CVM, particularly CVM Rule No. 400, dated 29 December 2003, as amended (CVM Rule 400) and CVM Rule No. 480, dated 7 December 2009, as amended (CVM Rule 480).
+CVM Rule No. 476, dated 16 January 2009, regulates public offerings of securities with selling efforts restricted to professional investors, which, in theory, may apply to IPOs but in practice is mostly used to allow issuers to quickly market follow-on offerings.

 Additionally, the underwriters of a public offering of securities conducted in Brazil must comply with the Regulatory and Best Practices Code for Public Offerings by ANBIMA, and the issuer must observe the rules set forth by B3, currently the sole stock exchange market in operation in Brazil.